thekayrasari/excalibur/README.md

 # Excalibur - Casper Gaming Laptop Linux Driver

-**Comprehensive WMI driver and control panel for Casper Excalibur gaming laptops on Linux.**

----

-## What is Excalibur?
 Excalibur is a technical Linux kernel module and TUI application providing advanced hardware control for Casper Excalibur laptops.
 It enables deep system integration, bridging ACPI/WMI firmware features to Linux.

 ---